ormu5/aws-serverless-template/stacks/azure-event-hub-reader/README.md

 ## MySQL

-This Lambda was originally written to leverage MySQL.
+This Lambda was originally written to leverage MySQL as a checkpoint store.
 The bulk of the MySQL-specific application logic was maintained in doc strings of respective functions, if anyone wishes to revive it.
 Database migrations will have to be adjusted accordingly.
 MySQL config can be found commented in `docker-compose.yml`, as well, for local use. `init_local_database.sql` will also need to be tweaked.